ivanlin69/SeaBattleSolo/README.md

 ### Prerequisites

 - A modern C++ compiler that supports `C++17` (e.g., GCC, Clang)
-- CMake for building the project (optional)
+- CMake for building the project

 ### Installation